expressive-code/expressive-code/.changeset/eight-yaks-trade.md

 - Updates dependencies `hast`, `hastscript` and `hast-util-*` to the latest versions.

-  **Breaking change:** Unfortunately, some of the new `hast` types are incompatible with their old versions.
+  **Potentially breaking change:** Unfortunately, some of the new `hast` types are incompatible with their old versions.
 If you created custom plugins to manipulate HAST nodes, you may need to update your dependencies as well and probably change some types.
 For example, if you were using the `Parent` type before, you will probably need to replace it with `Parents` or `Element` in the new version.

 - Adds a new `/hast` entrypoint to `@expressive-code/core`, `expressive-code`, `remark-expressive-code` and `astro-expressive-code` to simplify plugin development.